TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-06-24-do-you-use-php-codesniffer-and-php-cs-fixer-phpstorm-plugin-you-are-slow-and-expensive.md

 <img src="/assets/images/posts/2019/plugin/porn.jpg" class="img-thumbnail">

-Slack notification, Instagram likes, underline of <span class="text-underline">typoes</span> and suggestions in your IDE.<br>
+Slack notification, Instagram likes, underline of *typoes* and suggestions in your IDE.<br>
 **This all makes us happy by brain design**.

 <br>